Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 I use the _Blank App (Android)_ Template, in F#.
 I name it `Jon.FXam.Android`.
 Some people might prefer to use `.Droid` but `.Android` seems to be the current convention.

-I add a project refernece to my base project.
+I add `Xamarin.Forms` through NuGet, I also add a project refernece to my base project.
 I then need to edit `MainActivity.fs`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjU0Mzk1MDIsMTAxOTcyOTI1MSwtND
+eyJoaXN0b3J5IjpbMjY3NTE2NiwxMDE5NzI5MjUxLC00NTM5Mj
-UzOTIxMzMwLDMyMTE5MDg5N119
+EzMzAsMzIxMTkwODk3XX0=
 -->